JJ/raku-unicode-security/resources/scripts/README.md

 # Resource scripts

-These scripts need `JSON::Fast` and `LWP::Simple` installed as prerrequisites.
+These scripts need `JSON::Fast`, `LWP::Simple` and `IO::Socket::SSL` installed as prerrequisites.
 They're no longer needed once the JSON files have been generated.

 These scripts will download the text files from the Unicode consortium web and convert them into a JSON file that will be actually used by the module during precompilation.